learnsoftwaredevelopment/SoftwareRepository/README.md

 ## Recommended Development Tools
 ### API and REST Clients
-- Visual Studio Code's REST client plugin (`.rest` files to test API endpoints can be found in the `request` directory)
+- Visual Studio Code's REST client plugin (`.rest` files to test API endpoints can be found in the `requests` directory)
 - Postman (Alternative)